 PE at Gordonbrock

 PE is a key aspect of school life as it helps to develop and maintain a healthy lifestyle.
 Through PE, children develop self-discipline, self-awareness and the ability to work as a member of a team.
-At Gordonbrock we aim to give children a varied programme of athletics, dance, gymnastics and team games including football, hockey, netball, and cricket.
-Class teachers teach indoor PE throughout the school and we have an excellent sports coach from Teach Sport who comes into school every afternoon to teach outdoor PE to classes from year 2 to year 6.
+At Gordonbrock, we aim to give children a varied programme of athletics, dance, gymnastics and team games (including football, hockey, netball, and cricket).
+Class teachers teach indoor PE throughout the school and we have an excellent sports coach from Teach Sport who comes into school every afternoon to teach outdoor PE to classes from Year 2 to year 6.

-In PE we focus on making sure that all the children are active and engaged throughout the lesson.
+In PE, we focus on making sure that all the children are active and engaged throughout the lesson.
 Teachers very clearly outline the skills that the children will be developing during the lesson and will ask groups of children to model these skills to the class so that all the children are aware of what they are trying to achieve.

-At Gordonbrock we encourage children to join clubs outside school to further their sporting adventure.
+At Gordonbrock, we encourage children to join clubs outside of school to further their sporting adventure.
 We currently have both girls and boys playing football for clubs outside school.
 Children from our school also attend swimming, athletics and tennis clubs where they can continue to develop their own interest and expertise in their chosen sport.

 PE and Sports Grant Funding

 The introduction of the PE and sport grant has enabled us to further develop, strengthen and create a range of sustainable PE opportunities available to Gordonbrock pupils, in addition to and enhancing the weekly PE sessions which they already participate in.

 To find out how we allocate and spend our Sports Grant Funding as well as the impact of this expenditure click here.